renaissance-publishing/renaissance/content/chapters/19-character-creation-and-advancement.md

 Conversely, one very thematic reward that Renaissance offers is a *boon* from the spirits.
 Remember that, while many spirits are aloof and mysterious, *some* spirits cooperate happily with mortals.
-If a hero where to perform some service for a temple or shrine to Uncle Haw—or to a people who live by the river, that he cherishes—they might earn the great spirit’s favor, which could be a powerful benefit indeed.
+If a hero where to perform some service for a temple or shrine to Uncle Haw — or to a people who live by the river, that he cherishes — they might earn the great spirit’s favor, which could be a powerful benefit indeed.

 ## NPCs and Followers